FlowFuse/flowfuse/docs/install/dns-setup.md

 ### Digital Ocean

+You should create an A record pointing to the public IP address of the Load Balancer created when you install the Nginx Ingress Helm Chart.

 ## Local Testing and Development

 For development and testing we probably only need to set up DNS entries for the developers local machine.
 The easiest way to do this is to use an application called dnsmasq.